These easy fruit cobbler recipes taste great, look great, and will wow your guests. If you love fruit cobblers or fruit crisps, you’ll love these.

 No matter what fruit you have on hand, you’ll be able to make something great with these recipes.

-This is a dump cake at its finest with a crumble top, and one of our personal Southern faves.
+This isn’t exactly a cobbler, but deserves to be on this list.
+It’s a dump cake at its finest, with a crumble top, and one of our personal Southern faves.

 This crisp is a great mix of two fruits.
 Plus some cream, who can say no to cream, right?
 The crumble is an oatmeal, flour, butter mixture that makes a great crisp.